-Offering through the College of Arts and Sciences, the international relations program is designed to prepare students to take part in the global community.
-With emphases on political, economic and security affairs, the curriculum offers students an opportunity to explore both the sources of international conflict and the necessary conditions for enhanced peace and cooperation among nations.
+Offered through the College of Arts and Sciences, the International Relations program is designed to prepare students to take part in the global community and enter a career in international affairs.
+With emphases on political, economic, and security affairs, the curriculum offers students an opportunity to explore both the sources of international conflict and the necessary conditions for enhanced peace and cooperation among nations.

 The major in Anthropology and Sociology (ANSO) offers an international perspective on self and society.
-These fields, concerned as they are with meaning, difference, and power, cultivate reflexive, interpretive, and empathetic forms of cultural analysis.
+These fields—concerned as they are with meaning, difference, and power—cultivate reflexive, interpretive, and empathetic forms of cultural analysis.
 Drawing together biography, history, and ethnography, the major encourages students to critically reflect on the cultural and social diversity of human experience and to seriously engage social problems.
-Students who chose the ANSO dual major will benefit from the related yet distinct foci of the disciplines so as to better facilitate their understanding of a 21st century world which is internationally and multiculturally linked.
+Students who choose ANSO will benefit from the related yet distinct foci of the disciplines so as to better facilitate their understanding of a 21st-century world that is internationally and multi-culturally linked.

 A concentration in Global and Comparative Public Health prepares students to be active participants in improving the health of their own and other communities worldwide.
-Students will gain an understanding of the determinants of the health of populations; the available options to improve the health of populations; and the evidence demonstrating the efficacy of these options.
+Students will gain an understanding of the determinants of public health, the available options to improve the wellbeing for various populations, and the evidence demonstrating the efficacy of such options.

 Drake’s Department of World Languages and Cultures offers programs in several languages, emphasizing not only language learning, but also a deeper understanding of the culture linked to that language.
 Options include a Spanish minor or a Certificate of Competence in Arabic, Chinese, French, Japanese, and German.
 Courses in American Sign Language are also available.